Axis & Allies: Revisions

-Revisions would follow shortly after the game release as the rules didn't always produce results which made sense in the context of the historical setting.
+Revisions followed shortly after the game release, as the rules didn't always produce results which made sense in the context of the historical setting.
 For example, the abstraction of submarines fighting airplanes, initially had a restriction that the bomber was the only kind that could attack a sub.
 This was later revised so that all aircraft could attack submarines.

 Although not the very first edition, the Milton Bradley release was the first to establish the well known game mechanics.
-There were three versions of the rules for the Milton Bradley games, though only the first two were included with the game itself.
-The third edition rules were exclusive to a computer video game "Axis & Allies" by Hasbro released in 1998 and Axis & Allies: Iron Blitz with minor additional rules released in 1999.
+There were three versions of the rules for the Milton Bradley games, though only the first two were included with the game.
+The third edition rules were exclusive to the 1998 computer video game Axis & Allies by Hasbro, and Axis & Allies: Iron Blitz with minor additional rules released in 1999.
 The three editions differed by minor details.
-There is also a newer video game, Axis & Allies: RTS released in 2004, a departure from the original A&A: Classic world map and introducing several tactical battle scenarios.
-The Axis & Allies: RTS (2004) was followed by Axis & Allies: RTS Collector's Edition (2006) with expanded strategy guide included.
+There is also a newer RTS video game released in 2004, a departure from the original A&A: Classic world map and introducing several tactical battle scenarios.

-The first major revision to the rules was designed by Larry Harris and Mike Selinker (who would later develop the board game Attack! based on the experiences learned working with Harris), who tried to address many of the Milton Bradley version's shortcomings, including removing the Axis economic victory condition and the requirement of capturing enemy capitals in favor of victory cities, which has been used in every revision since.
-With victory cities, the Axis and Allies start with an equal number of victory cities (specially labeled territories), and strive to capture enough victory cities to gain a majority of them (the size of the majority being agreed upon by the players prior to the game).
+The first major revision to the rules was designed by Larry Harris and Mike Selinker, who later developed the board game Attack! based on the experiences learned working with Harris.
+Harris and Slinkier tried to address many of the Milton Bradley version's shortcomings, including removing the Axis economic victory condition and the requirement of capturing enemy capitals in favor of victory cities, which has been used in every revision since.
+With victory cities, the Axis and Allies start with an equal number of victory cities (specially labeled territories), and strive to capture enough victory cities to gain a majority of them, with the size of the majority being agreed upon by the players prior to the game.
 This allows players to play shorter or longer games, depending upon the number of victory cities a power must control in order to claim victory.